Marcelo (footballer, born 1988): Style of play

 Marcelo was praised by football legends such as Paolo Maldini and Diego Maradona, the latter of whom also called him the best left-back in the world.
 Marcelo has often been compared to fellow left-back Roberto Carlos, who himself described Marcelo as his heir in 2012.
 Carlos also commented on Marcelo's technical skills: "Marcelo possesses a better technical ability than me."
 Marcelo is widely regarded as one of the greatest left-backs of all time.

-Known for his attacking capabilities, Marcelo mainly plays as a full-back or wing-back, but he can also play on the left wing or in midfield.
+Known for his attacking capabilities, Marcelo mainly played as a full-back or wing-back, but he can also play on the left wing or in midfield.
 His movement on the ball, explosive pace, agility, and dribbling skills frequently see him beat opponents in one-on-one situations with feints.
-He is a threat on counter-attacks, as he can penetrate the opponent’s defense with deep runs or get into positions where he can receive the ball often and create goals.
+He is a threat on counter-attacks, as he can penetrate the opponent's defense with deep runs or get into positions where he can receive the ball often and create goals.

 Moreover, his crossing ability, precise passing, and his vision also allow him to function as a secondary playmaker for his team, as he can create goalscoring chances for his teammates.
 While naturally left-footed, he is also adept with his right foot.

 Despite his ability going forward, however, the defensive side of Marcelo's game has been brought into question by pundits on occasion, who have cited his defensive abilities, work-rate, and awareness as weaknesses that are in need of improvement.